JoseRoca/AfxNova/docs/String Management /String Procedures.md

 ---

-### <a name="wstrExtract"></a>wstrExtract
+### <a name="DWStrExtract"></a>DWStrExtract

 Extracts characters from a string up to (but not including) a string.

 ```
-FUNCTION wstrExtract (BYREF wszSourceString AS CONST WSTRING, BYREF wszMatchString AS CONST WSTRING, _
+FUNCTION DWStrExtract (BYREF wszSourceString AS CONST WSTRING, BYREF wszMatchString AS CONST WSTRING, _
    BYVAL IgnoreCase AS BOOLEAN = TRUE) AS DWSTRING
-FUNCTION wstrExtract (BYVAL nStart AS LONG, BYREF wszSourceString AS CONST WSTRING, _
+FUNCTION DWStrExtract (BYVAL nStart AS LONG, BYREF wszSourceString AS CONST WSTRING, _
    BYREF wszMatchString AS CONST WSTRING, BYVAL IgnoreCase AS BOOLEAN = TRUE) AS DWSTRING
 ```